A Systematic Evaluation of Co-folding Model Representations for Small-Molecule Learning: Details in ADMET Benchmark

 \subsection{Implementation Details}

+\textbf{Representation extraction.} In this section, we describe the pooling strategy for ADMET property prediction.
+Note that Boltz does not include a pooling layer and is not trained on pooled representations to extract informative fixed-length representations for downstream tasks, unlike existing small-molecule foundation models.
+A naive choice would be simple global mean pooling over all atom-pair entries, but this risks ignoring local features that are critical for tasks such as substrate prediction.
+We therefore apply a hybrid pooling strategy to capture diverse structural statistics of pair representations.
+Note that we apply the identical pooling strategy to UniMol2 for a fair comparison.

-\textbf{Pooling.} We concatenate pair representations extracted from the $16$th, $32$nd, $48$th, and $64$th Pairformer layers, which correspond to the quarter, half, three-quarter, and final depths of the Pairformer stack, to obtain a $512$-dimensional pair representation.
-Unlike existing small molecular foundation models, Boltz do not train a pooling layer to extract informative fixed-length representation for downstream tasks.
-Thus, we instead apply hybrid pooling to obtain a informative fixed-length representation.
-We concatenate pooled representations over diagonal entries, bonded atom-pair entries, and all entries in the pair representation.
-To be specific, we apply statistic pooling \citep{okabe2018attentive}, which concatenates mean and standard deviation vectors.
-The resulting representation has a dimensionality of $3072$.
-Although the nominal dimensionality is high, strong correlations between features reduce the effective dimensionality.
+For Boltz2 and UniMol2, we concatenate pair representations from the $\{16, 32, 48, 64\}$-th layers, corresponding to the $1/4$, $2/4$, $3/4$, and final layers of the $64$-layer Pairformer.
+We then concatenate pooled representations over diagonal entries, bonded atom-pair entries, and all entries in the pair representation matrix.
+Specifically, we apply statistic pooling~\citep{okabe2018attentive}.

+Importantly, even with reduced pooling, Boltz representations outperform existing molecular representation models (\Cref{supp:pooling_ablation}).
+However, our hybrid pooling does not recover performance on substrate prediction tasks, suggesting that the substrate gap is unlikely to be a pooling artifact and instead reflects a more fundamental limitation of structure-based representations on local atomistic mechanisms (see limitations in \Cref{sec:discussion}).